gooblicraft/ITCS102-GR1-PROJECT/README.md

 Beta 0.1
 - added hide and show password feature.
 - The format has been devided into different region types.
 - Files have been categorized for organizational purposes.
+- added confirmation of password on create account ui.
+-

 // Tested by Rafael & endozo 4:15 comment "Hello world!"